 - Long-term goals.
 Is your intention to replace your tooth with the option that is longest-lasting?
-If so, dental implants offer Washington, DC patients a durable treatment option.
+If so, dental implants offer patients a durable treatment option.

 - Aesthetics and functionality.
 Your preference may be a solution that mimics both the strength and appearance of your natural teeth.
 Some non-implant options provide an aesthetic improvement but do not return the same level of function.

 - Cost and effectiveness.
 Although implants have an initially higher cost, they are the most cost-effective option long-term as they last longest and require the least maintenance.

 - Natural feel.
 Implants, as opposed to bridges or dentures, allow you to floss between your teeth, just as you do with your natural teeth.
 Generally, there is no need for floss threaders or other special tools to keep implants clean.

 - Least maintenance.
 Implants have less need for redo’s than other options, such as bridges.
 Plus, if a redo is ever needed because a crown breaks, it’s less costly to redo an implant crown than to remake a bridge.